Zeneric09/GTASA_EdgeFX/README.md

 # EdgeFX - Advanced Edge Detection Plugin for GTA San Andreas

 A high-quality post-processing plugin for GTA San Andreas that provides advanced edge detection with dual algorithms (Sobel and Canny).
-All parameters are normalized for GTA SA's coordinate system (1 unit ≈ 1 meter, world size ~4800x4800 units).
+All parameters are normalized for GTA SA's coordinate system.

 ## Features